arghyadutta/statMechCodes/README.md

-Few simple codes for demonstrating ideas on probability and statistics.
+Few simple codes for demonstrating ideas from probability and statistics.